invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 ### Installing additional dependencies

-Next, ensure the following dependencies have been added to your POM.xml file.
+Next, ensure the following dependencies have been added to your POM.xml file:

 #### Jedis

-Add the folowing snippet toconnect directly to the Memorystore for Valkey instance.
+Add the following snippet to connect directly to the Memorystore for Valkey instance.

 ```xml
 <!-- Jedis: Redis Java Client -->